H4HWV2011/msjarvis-public-docs/thesis/28-psychological-safeguards-and-pia.md

 - Outputs:
   - Suggestions for tightening or relaxing specific policies, adding new prompts or templates, or highlighting cases for human review.

-The loop runs on a schedule that balances responsiveness with resource use.
+The loop runs on a schedule that balances responsiveness with resource use and can be aligned with other live cycles, such as heartbeat and narrative jobs, so that interaction risk is reviewed alongside technical and operational metrics.

 ## 28.5 Integration with Barrier and Global Modes